bambuuk/pizza/README.md

 ## Site features:

-- Storing / recieving product information in / from a Realtime Database
+- Storing/receiving product information in/from a Realtime Database
-- Storing / recieving ordered information in / from a Firestore Database
+- Storing/receiving order information in/from a Firestore Database
-- Storing / recieving some info about users in cookies
+- Storing some info about users in cookies
-- Authorization with email/password, Google and Facebook Provider
+- Authorization with email/password, using a Google and Facebook providers
 - Form validation
-- Ability to change count of product for odering
+- Ability to change number of products for ordering
-- Ability to add products to the Shopping Bag, edit and order them
+- Ability to add products to the Shopping Bag, edit, and order them
-- Ability to watch order history in User Cabinet
+- Ability to watch order history in User Profile
 - Page routing with animations